 Download CBSE Revision Notes for CBSE Class 09 Social Science Nazism and the Rise of Hitler Chapter-03 Nazism and the Rise of Hitler (a)The growth of social democracy (b) The crises in Germany. (b) The basis of Hitler's rise to power. (c) The ideology of Nazism. (d) The impact of Nazism.

-Download CBSE Revision Notes for CBSE Class 09 Social Science Forest Society and Colonialism Chapter-04 Forest Society and Colonialism (a)Relationship between forests and livelihoods. (b) Changes in forest societies under colonialism.
+Download CBSE Revision Notes for CBSE Class 09 Social Science Forest Society and Colonialism (Not for Exams) Chapter-04 Forest Society and Colonialism (a)Relationship between forests and livelihoods. (b) Changes in forest societies under colonialism.

-Download CBSE Revision Notes for CBSE Class 09 Social Science Pastoralists in the Modern World Chapter-05 Pastoralists in the Modern World (a)Pastoralism as a way of life. (b) Different forms of pastoralism. (c) What happens to pastoralism under colonialism and modern states?
+Download CBSE Revision Notes for CBSE Class 09 Social Science Pastoralists in the Modern World (Not for Exams) Chapter-05 Pastoralists in the Modern World (a)Pastoralism as a way of life. (b) Different forms of pastoralism. (c) What happens to pastoralism under colonialism and modern states?

 Download CBSE Revision Notes for CBSE Class 09 Social Science India Size and Location Chapter-09 India Size and Location: the major landform features and the underlying geological structure; their association with various rocks and minerals as well as nature of soil types.